-Whilst directly modelling the impacts of other factors such as carbohydrate intake through the use of CMs is possible, there is another train of thought that we should be able to intrinsically detect these events and their impacts by looking at different signals in the CGM data.
-One example of this approach was taken by Wang et al. ((**Paper 8 ref**)) who combined Variational Mode Decomposition with an LSTM RNN optimised by Improved particle Swarm Optimisation (IPSO) to perform BG prediction.
+Whilst directly modelling the impacts of other factors such as carbohydrate intake with CMs is possible, there is another train of thought that we should be able to intrinsically detect these events and their impacts by looking at different signals in the CGM data.
+One example of this approach was taken by Wang et al. [ref] ((**Paper 8 ref**)) who combined Variational Mode Decomposition with an LSTM RNN optimised by Improved particle Swarm Optimisation (IPSO) to perform BG prediction.
 Imagine, for example, that a given T1DM eats lunch between 12-2 pm every day - we would expect to see a spike in their BG levels around this time of day every day.
-Through signal decomposition techniques such as VMD, we are able to extract the separate signals that combine to make the overall BG graph - in this case, one such signal would be a signal with a period of 1 day and a spike around the lunch time of the patient.
+Through signal decomposition techniques such as VMD, we can extract the separate signals that combine to make the overall BG graph - in this case, one such signal would be a signal with a period of 1 day and a spike around the lunch time of the patient.
 Through this decomposition, it is thought to be possible to reduce the non-stationarity of the CGM data, and make it possible for the RNN to make more accurate predictions.
-To ensure the LSTM has optimal hyper parameters, Wang et al. employed an Improved Particle Swarm Optimisation algorithm - an algorithm that uses many 'particles' initialised at random points in the parameter space, then iteratively converges to the optimal solution by tracking the best particles in the current space, and initialising the next round of particles to be closer to these best ones.
+To ensure the LSTM has optimal hyper parameters, Wang et al. [ref] employed an Improved Particle Swarm Optimisation algorithm - an algorithm that uses many 'particles' initialised at random points in the parameter space, then iteratively converges to the optimal solution by tracking the best particles in the current space, and initialising the next round of particles to be closer to these best ones.

-To measure the success of their approach, Wang et al. used both the RMSE between predicted and actual BG levels, as well as the Clarke Error Grid (CEG).
+To measure the success of their approach, Wang et al. [ref] used both the RMSE between predicted and actual BG levels, as well as the Clarke Error Grid (CEG) [ref].
 The CEG is a tool for checking the accuracy of blood glucose monitors.
-It splits predictions into 5 separate zones: A, B, C, D and E. Zone A is defined as clinically accurate, Zone B indicates an incorrect, but benign, and therefore clinically acceptable prediction.
+It splits predictions into 5 separate zones: A, B, C, D and E. Zone A is defined as clinically accurate; Zone B indicates an incorrect, but benign, and therefore clinically acceptable prediction.
 Zone C represents values leading to inappropriate treatment, but without dangerous consequences for the patient.
 Zone D represents values leading to potentially dangerous failure to detect hypo or hyper-glycemic events and Zone E represents values leading to treat hypoglycemia instead of hyperglycemia and vice-versa.
-For a model to be clinically accurate, predictions should occur within zones A and B. Across a 30, 45 and 60 min PH their model achieved an RMSE of 3.031, 5.432 and 5.716 mg/dL respectively.
-At the 60 min PH, their model had 95.4% of predictions in Zone A, 3.8% in Zone B and 0.8% in Zone D. These results at short PH are very promising, but the model is so far untested at the more important long term PHs that are currently struggling to be accurately predicted over.
+For a model to be clinically accurate, predictions should occur within zones A and B. Across a 30, 45 and 60 minute PH their model achieved an RMSE of 3.031, 5.432 and 5.716 mg/dL respectively.
+At the 60 minute PH, their model had 95.4% of predictions in Zone A, 3.8% in Zone B and 0.8% in Zone D. These results at short PH are very promising, but the model is so far untested at the more important long term PHs that are currently struggling to be accurately predicted over.